 This is likely not due to intentional discrimination, but to the scholarship criteria themselves.
 For example, minority students are less likely to be involved or have opportunities, in equestrian sports, polo, and women in STEM programs.
 And while the gap is changing, fewer minority students are graduating in STEM fields.

 The scholarships providers’ goal is to make it easy for all students to find scholarships that are right for them.
 First-generation and minority college students should have easy access to scholarship opportunities!

 It is very important to be the top student in your school, yet there are over 85,000 high school speakers and greeters each year.
 Even the most talented students have many scholarship competitions!

-Parents and students often overestimate their eligibility for merit scholarships and underestimate their eligibility for need-based aid.
+Parents and students often overestimate their merit scholarship eligibility and underestimate their need-based aid eligibility.

 Students should always apply for both types of aid, to:

 Apply for the Free Application for Federal Student Aid (FAFSA) to get financial aid from the federal and state governments and most colleges.
 According to EducationData.org, “85% of first-time full-time students attending four-year colleges receive federal aid,” and nearly a quarter of all federal grants are Pell Grants.

 Apply for scholarships.
 Scholarships are part of the plan to pay for college, not the whole plan.
 Most students will have to rely on student loans, student employment, and need-based grants, including scholarships, to pay for college.

 Only High School Seniors Can Apply for Scholarships

 Students can apply for scholarships at all grade levels: elementary, middle school, high school, college, and graduate students.
 In fact, Doodle for Google is a popular scholarship available to students from kindergarten through high school seniors.